BuoyantIO/slow_cooker/README.md

 `-data <string>`

 Include the specified body data in requests.
-If the data starts with a '@' the remaining value will be treated as a file path to read the data contents from, or '-' to read from stdin.
+If the data starts with a '@' the remaining value will be treated as a file path to read the body data from, or if the data value is '@-', the body data will be read from stdin.

 # Using multiple Host headers